stanmaz/BBOalert/README.md

 - start playing using this data (remember : select all text + copy to clipboard before using the 'Import')
 - alert your calls by hand if necessary.
 You can define shortcuts for the frequently used phrases and use them while entering explanations.
 - at the end of the session, press the 'Export' button and paste the clipboard content at the end of the file.
 Your partner should do it too.
-- review with your partner all newly created alerts and make the necessary corrections
+- review with your partner all newly created alerts and make the necessary corrections in the data file

 For very large files, collaborative online code editors are preferred like https://cryptpad.fr/code/.